Ní Bóna Ná Coróin

 More is told of John O’Leary here.

 I suspect the term “Pagan” was applied to both O’Learys, whether by accident or design.
-I also wonder if the original Patrick “Pagan” O’Leary was the author behind the famous Irish-American slogan Ní Bóna Ná Coróin “Neither Collar Nor Crown”, a rejection of servility to either Church or State (and a favourite motto of my own).
-The associated poem is well-known in the US but perhaps less so in Ireland:
+I also wonder if the original Patrick “Pagan” O’Leary was the author behind the popular Irish-American slogan Ní Bóna Ná Coróin “Neither Collar Nor Crown”, a rejection of servility to either Church or State.
+A good summation of the Fenian attitude is the a-political English language poem Bona na Croin, or more correctly Ní Bóna Ná Coróin, written by the poet Robin Herne and published in his 2012 collection Bard Song.

 Neither your collar nor crown